Saburtalo Line: Rolling stock

-Recent developments and future plans
+Recent developments and potential expansions

-The line is extending to the west and some of the construction sites that have been derelict since Soviet times have recently been restarted.
+The western extension of the line has been frozen for some time before Vazha-Pshavela station opened in the year 2000.
+It was the first metro station to be opened in independent Georgia.
 Construction of the State University station (Sakhelmtsipo Universiteti), which dates back to the Soviet era and was suspended for 22 years, was restarted in July 2015 and was completed in October 2017.
 In perspective, the line might continue to the east.

+Older potential development plans included either making the Saburtalo line a circular line continuing in the east towards the direction of Sabcho (Nowadays, Chitaia) Square, Saarbrücken Square, and to Rustaveli station as a transfer station and then towards the direction of Vake and back to Saburtalo.
+Alternative development option included continuing towards Kukia and eastern Tbilisi Sea settlements.